Previous dayApril 14, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 14, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 30 km SSE of Tawang, India at 21:04 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
-The epicenter is at 27.314°, 92.010°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 21:04 UTC on April 14, 2026, a magnitude 4.0 tremor occurred 30 km SSE of Tawang, India.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 27.314°N, 92.010°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14